How to Buy a Coming Soon Home Not Yet For Sale

 Since the only way to gather more information about the home is to call the listing agent, a Coming Soon home might lead buyers to call the listing agent directly instead of calling a buyer's agent.
 This sort of behavior can lead to dual agency, which is not even legal in all 50 states.

-Not to mention, MLS prides itself as being the sole true source of property listings and maintains an enormous monopoly, what I like to call the Mother Ship of home listings.
+Not to mention, MLS prides itself as being the sole true source of property listings and enjoys an enormous monopoly, what some agents call the Mother Ship of home listings.

 How to Win a Coming Soon Home